huggingface/blog/patchtsmixer.md

 ### Load and prepare datasets

 In the next cell, please adjust the following parameters to suit your application:
-- `PRETRAIN_AGAIN`: Set this to `True` if you want to perform pretraining again.
-Note that this might take some time depending on the GPU availability.
-Otherwise, the already pretrained model will be used.
 - `dataset_path`: path to local .csv file, or web address to a csv file for the data of interest.
 Data is loaded with pandas, so anything supported by
 `pd.read_csv` is supported: (https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).
 - `timestamp_column`: column name containing timestamp information, use `None` if there is no such column.